Thet-Htet-Oo/gossip/README.md

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////
 Use of AI

-- Since I am not friendly to GO and TypeScript, I have to ask the AI for step by step guideline to learn first.
+- Since I am not familiar to GO and TypeScript, I have to ask the AI for step by step guideline to learn first.
 - Then, I watched YouTube videos and wrote my codes.
 - When I didn't know how to write, I used AI to teach me.
 - When I faced with errors, I tried to find the solution myself first.
 If it was a very complex and I couldn't solve it anymore then, I asked AI why this error happened and what was the couse of this errors .
 I read the explanation from AI and solved the errors.
-- I also used AI to review my code and give me better suggesstions.
+- I also used AI to review my code and give me better suggestions.

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////
 Features